 In this guide, we will cover how market segmentation in a B2B environment can help your business reach new heights, along with 6 easy methods for B2B segmentation.

-These methods have helped well-established brands like Canon increase their market share up to 40% and save MetLife $800 Million in customer acquisition costs.
+These methods have helped well-established brands like Canon increase their market share up to 40% and saved MetLife $800 million by reducing customer acquisition costs.

-For this guide, we partnered with the experts at Bright, a leading B2B marketing agency that specializes in agile, data-driven growth marketing, to understand exactly how B2B segmentation works, and why it is so important in the B2B context.
+For this guide, we partnered with experts from some of the top B2B marketing agencies to understand exactly how B2B segmentation works, and why it is so important in the B2B context.

 Let’s get right into it!

 Accurate B2B segmentation will help you increase revenue from additional sales, and the ROI of your marketing spend.

 Audience targeting is essential, but you can further refine your targeting by looking for different segments of your audience based on specific shared characteristics.